zappa/Zappa/README.md

 ## Zappa2 - This project was originally maintained by zappa
 Since the deprication of Zappa by the original maintainers it is now maintained here.

-### We rely on your donation so if you can pls sponsor this project using the sponsorship link.
+#### We rely on your donation so if you can, please sponsor this project using the sponsorship link.

 <hr />